 Like ginseng, ginger tea can be used in the treatment of gastrointestinal issues.
 Acting as an anti-inflammatory, it is proven to relax the bowels, which can help to alleviate the symptoms of IBS.
 In addition, it is commonly used to combat heartburn.
 Preventing the esophageal sphincter from loosening, this has the effect of blocking the acid that causes the uncomfortable sensation that sufferers experience.
 Interestingly, there is also a small amount of research to suggest that it can reduce the loss of brain cells associated with Alzheimer’s disease.

 Tasting very much like citrus, feverfew tea is aptly named, in the sense that it can alleviate lots of common illnesses and ailments.
 This is because it contains an anti-inflammatory property that’s proven to combat nausea, vomiting, and migraines, as well as having fever-reducing properties that mirror the effects of aspirin.
 Perfect for boosting the immune system and helping to fight illness, it’s also full of vitamins A and C.

+There are other types of tea like Matcha green tea, offering health benefits.
+You can learn more about matcha green tea benefits on the Internet.
 Offering plenty of proven medicinal benefits, the various types of tea can be an easy and effective way to combat many different health issues.
 Why not consider giving them a try the next time you’re in search of a refreshing natural remedy?